Galapagos Islands Sharks Adventures

 Despite living in the US for now, Galápagos keeps her eyes sparkling, as here is where her heat belongs.
 This is why she co-created Biomas Adventures with her husband Juan de Dios Morales.

-Her favorite biome is the ocean, which inspired her to develop educational programs like the National Environmental Education Plan for Sea Turtle Conservation with Wild Aid in Ecuador.
-Her passion for experiential learning led to the creation of "Galapa-Guess," a fun, interactive game about the Galápagos that she loves sharing during Biomas Adventures; along with a few dad jokes (watch out)!
+Her favorite biome is the open ocean, which inspired her to develop educational programs like the National Environmental Education Plan for Sea Turtle Conservation with Wild Aid in Ecuador.
+Her passion for experiential learning led to the creation of "Galapa-Guess," a fun, interactive game about the Galápagos that she loves sharing during Biomas Adventures, along with a few dad jokes (watch out)!

-She is second generation of naturalist guide in Galápagos.
-Her dad, Roberto, was one of the first Ecuadorian Galápagos naturalist guides (1978) in a tourism-market mainly led by english/german nationality.
+She produced “Journey Back to Alcedo”, the first Galápagos documentary ever produced by a Galapagueña that highlights women in science and conservation.She is the second generation of a naturalist guide in Galápagos.
+Her dad, Roberto, was one of the first Ecuadorian Galápagos naturalist guides (1978) in a tourism market mainly led by English/German nationals.

 His career pathway has taken him to become a creative biodiversity conservationist, nature/travel photography awardee, ecotourism leader/guide, entrepreneur advocate, environmentally sustainable, and a eco-communicator.